klaemo/s3-website/Readme.md

 ```

 `s3-website -r eu-central-1 cool.website.me` would create a website bucket with the following URL `http://cool.website.me.s3-website.eu-central-1.amazonaws.com`.
-You can then set up a CNAME record for `cool.website.me` pointing at that hostname.
+You can then set up a CNAME record for `cool.website.me` pointing to that hostname.

 ### Usage (API)